 Of course Mark Steyn had said no such thing, nor even implied it.
 He simply drew attention to the fact that the bell curve for rape among male migrants is extremely right-shifted in comparison with that of Norwegian men (and pretty all other men).
 He stated the fact that though Muslims make up something under 2% of the Norwegian population they commit 50% of the rapes in Oslo.

 This statistic should have given Simon Schama pause for thought.
 He could have taken the opportunity to ask himself whether these statistics say anything meaningful about Islam or the culture the migrants come from.
 He might even have wondered if genes untouched by centuries of western civilisation play a role.
-Or he might have wondered, as I did, whether Muslims look at the likes of Simon Schama and conclude that a continent filled with such cowardly, effeminate men is just ripe for conquering.
+Or he might have wondered, as I did, whether Muslims look at the likes of Simon Schama and conclude that a continent filled with such cowardly, effeminate men is ripe to have its women defiled.
 My guess is that Muslim men would rape a lot fewer western women and children if western men were a little more like their Viking and Norman forebears.
-As it is Europe is filled with Simon Schama-like men who hope their effeteness will be mistaken by barbarian rapists for virtue and kindness.
+As it is Europe is filled with Simon Schama-like men who hope their effeteness will be mistaken for virtue and kindness.